 For new exercisers just starting out on the path to fitness, LISS is a safe, effective way to build cardiovascular endurance and even muscle strength, says Nick Tumminello, owner of Performance University.

 In fact, for beginners, LISS is really the only option to gain a solid fitness foundation.
-According to a review of research published in Sports Medicine — Open in October 2015, low-intensity exercise garners better exercise adherence — meaning you’re more likely to stick with a low-intensity cardio program — and has a lower risk of injury.
+According to a 2015 review of research published in Sports Medicine - Open, low-intensity exercise results in better exercise adherence — meaning you’re more likely to stick with a low-intensity cardio program — and has a lower risk of injury.

 But even exercise enthusiasts and athletes benefit from LISS.
 You simply can’t “go hard” all the time.
 If you do, you’re setting yourself up for overtraining injuries.
 “Your body only grows and improves in the recovery time, and it’s unrealistic to ask your body to keep that sort of intensity at every workout,” says Tumminello.
 “Steady-state cardio allows you, basically, active recovery.”

 If your goal is fat loss, you’re going to need more than LISS a few times a week.
 The higher the intensity of your workout, the more calories you’ll burn and the more fat you’ll shed.

 HIIT has also been shown to raise your metabolic rate, or the speed at which your body burns calories, both during and after exercise.
 This is called the EPOC effect, or excess post-exercise oxygen consumption, and health and fitness expert Pete McCall says HIIT is the best way to stimulate this effect.